grydholt/getdata-009/CodeBook.md

 The next section is an explanation of the original measurements and is mostly taken verbatim from the files published together with the paper.
-Following that section is an explation of the variables in the tidy.txt data set.
+Following that section is an explanation of the variables in the tidy.txt data set.

 Notice that the tidy.txt data set does not distinguish between the